juhele/opengeodata/ERS_-_European_Radiometric_and_Spectrometry_format/Docs/readme.md

-# ERS (European Radiometric and Spectrometry format) attribute description
+# ERS (European Radiometric and Spectrometry format) attribute description for ERS 2.0

+Header identifier V.
+The value for this version is 2.0
+ Text